Blog

 updated on:

 Food companies with FLAG-related emissions that make up more than 20% of their total footprint are required to set a FLAG target.
-Here's what that means and how to get started.
+Here's what that means, how to start, and everything you need to know about the latest Version 1.2 update.

 If you're in the food industry, there's a good chance you need an SBTi FLAG target.
 That’s because a large share of emissions in the food industry often comes from farming, land use, and livestock.